Eman is a writer and an engineer. She loves to write about the benefit of natural plants and many other topics.

 The flowers have been used traditionally in many types of cooking: European, Asian, East Indian, and Middle Eastern, and American.

 The Arab physician, Al-Kindi, (9th century AD) described rose products to treat stomach pain, ulcers, liver and mouth diseases, and sore throats.
 The rose oil was used for burns, sore wounds, and as an ingredient for hemorrhoid ointments.
-The texts of, Al-Dinawari, considered the founder of Arabic botany (9th century AD) refer to the refreshing effects of rose water and recommend it for treating fever.
+The texts of Al-Dinawari, the founder of Arabic botany (9th century AD) refer to the refreshing effects of rose water and recommend it for treating fever.
 He also recommended applying rose oil to the head to reduce fever and because of its calming effect.
 Abu Bakr Muhammad bin Zakaria Al-Razi, the Arab physician in the ninth century AD, drew attention to its curative value.
 Rose petals have also been used since ancient times because of their astringent and strengthening properties, especially in cases of lung bleeding, coughing, and treatment of throat diseases, as well as mouth ulcers.

 The most Famous Plants whose Flowers are Used as a Treatment:

 - Linden blossom (Tilia cordata)